 I also lost my rattail.
 And some of my friends and family know very well why.

-You might not know but I was a metalhead when I was a teenager.
-For that reason, my popular music knowledge is really bad.
-I am not embarrassed to not knowing the difference between Shakira and Rihanna (apparently they were not even popular at the same time period).
-I mean that bad 😀 I thought, I would never listen anything other than trash metal when I was 17.
-But like others, I grew up and started to listen rock music at some point.
-But more interestingly, I started to listen psychedelic trance and techno music later in my late 20s.
+You might not know, but I was a metalhead when I was a teenager.
+For that reason, my knowledge of popular music is really bad.
+I’m not embarrassed to not know the difference between Shakira and Rihanna (apparently, they weren’t even popular at the same time period).
+I mean, that’s how bad it is 😀 I thought I would never listen to anything other than trash metal when I was 17.
+But like others, I grew up and started to listen to rock music at some point.
+More interestingly, I later started listening to psychedelic trance and techno music in my late 20s.

-I have been many music festivals and I met so many genuinely good, interesting, loving, caring people in these festivals.
-One time, I met this guy.
-He was just back from another music festival in Goa, India.
-He told me that it was his third time and explained how much he enjoyed to be there.
+I have been to many music festivals, and I have met so many genuinely good, interesting, loving, and caring people at these festivals.
+One time, I met this guy who had just returned from another music festival in Goa, India.
+He told me it was his third time and explained how much he enjoyed being there.
 He also showed me his rattail and told me that he decided to grow one when he was there for the first time.
-I asked if it means anything and he said he is having it because he wants to have something and the tail is reminding him every day what he wishes for.
-I don’t know if it was the music, the discussion, late night or something else 🙂 but I just fell in love with the idea.
-And right away I knew what I wanted.
-I wanted to have a child!
-(Later, I learned that it is called shikha in hinduism.
+I asked if it meant anything, and he said he was having it because he wanted to have something, and the tail reminded him every day of what he wished for.
+I don’t know if it was the music, the discussion, the late night, or something else 🙂 but I just fell in love with the idea.
+And right away, I knew what I wanted.
+I wanted to have a child (Later, I learned that it is called shikha in hinduism.
 You should read about it.
 Apparently, it existed under different names and meaning throughout the history.)

 Today is the 40th day of our daughter’s birth.
 Many societies, cultures and religions celebrates this date.